 Excerpts on this page were taken from the stories written By Mary Johnson and Cathy Noble to acknowledge the 125th birthday of Hawarden Iowa (2012).
 In total, Mary and Kathy wrote 50 stories that were published in the Hawarden Independent/Ireton Examiner.
-All of the stories can be found at the City of Hawarden’s Website (click here).
-We are including just a few of the hilites to give you an idea of the history of Calliope and Hawarden.
-We encourage you to go the City of Hawarden’s website to read all 50 stories!
+All of the stories can be found (here).
+We are including just a few of the hilights to give you an idea of the history of Calliope and Hawarden.
+We encourage you to take time and read all 50 stories!
 To navigate the book by chapters click here.

 Hawarden actually had its beginnings north of where it is now located, in Calliope.
 The settlement was named “Calliope,” because Fredrick Hubbel – one of the founders – had been to Sioux City and heard a calliope (accent on the second syllable) playing on a steamboat.
 The musical instrument had made quite an impression on him, so he suggested that the settlement be named “Calliope,” with the accent being on the first syllable instead!
 In 1869, Calliope was made up of the courthouse and three log cabins, and had a population of ten inhabitants.
 Indian uprisings caused the people to return to Sioux City, and abandon the settlement.
 They returned two years later and the settlement continued.
 More people began to settle in Calliope, and a hotel and more homes were built.
 A stage line was formed so that mail was possible as well as traveling to Sioux City.